| |

 Instructions

-2. Add all ingredients, except salt and pepper, to the bowl of a stand mixer or a large mixing bowl.
+• Add all of the ingredients except for the salt and pepper to the bowl of a stand mixer or to a large mixing bowl.

-5. Serve pimento cheese immediately with crackers or fresh vegetables.
+• Serve immediately or cover and refrigerate until ready to serve with crackers or fresh vegetables.

 Notes